alttch/bma-info/eva4/realtime.rst

 * For commercial purposes, :doc:`enterprise` is required to be purchased.

-* For non-commercial purposes, real-time functions can be used for free.
+* For non-commercial purposes, real-time functionality can be used for free.
   :doc:`svc/eva-rtmon` is not available.

 * Real-time mode is available in EVA ICS 4.0.2 build 2024101301 or above.
 Earlier